Prebiotics for Dogs

 Prebiotics in the Diet

-By adding small amounts of a wide variety of fiber-rich veggies to your dog’s diet (a bite or two of a different veg each day in rotation) you can promote the growth of many different types of beneficial gut microbes.
+By adding small amounts of a wide variety of fiber-rich veggies to your dog’s diet (a bite or two of a different veg each day in rotation), you can promote the growth of many different types of beneficial gut microbes.

 While still not fully understood, research strongly suggests that your dog’s microbiota and their cancer are connected.
 In a study of 12 dogs with lymphoma and 21 without, the two groups had significantly different microbial communities.1 Bacterial families generally associated with gut health (Ruminococcaceae, Prevotellaceae, Erysipelotrichaceae) along with a bacterial family generally associated with modulating the immune system (Faecalbacterium) were lower in dogs with lymphoma than those without.

-Prebiotics may also aid in recovery and symptom management for dogs undergoing conventional cancer therapies like surgery.
-The administration of symbiotics, or giving both probiotics and prebiotics, reduced postoperative mortality and complication rates in canine cancer patients undergoing surgery.8
+Prebiotics may also aid recovery and symptom management for dogs undergoing conventional cancer therapies like surgery.
+The administration of symbiotics, or both probiotics and prebiotics, reduced postoperative mortality and complication rates in canine cancer patients undergoing surgery.8

 Common Uses of Prebiotics for Dogs